EOSChronicleProject/eos-chronicle/README.md

 kept in a queue that is fed to the consumer, allowing it to process the data at its own pace.
 If the number of unacknowledged blocks reaches the maxumum, the reader pauses itself with an increasing timer, varying from 0.1 to 8 seconds.
-If the pause exceeds 2 seconds, an informational event is generated.
+If the pause exceeds 1 second, an informational event is generated.

 If `nodeos` stops or restarts, `chronicle-receiver` will automatically